 Education is in the process of major change.
-Innovations in technology and teaching methodology are being given an opportunity to work for the benefit of the students.
+Innovations in technology and teaching methodology are being allowed to work for the benefit of the students.

-Non-formal Adult Education through online is a lifelong learning process for those who need time flexibility in education, are finding increased popularity and acceptance in most works of life.
+Non-formal Adult Education online is a lifelong learning process for those who need time flexibility in education is finding increased popularity and acceptance in most works of life.